AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 ![POST response from a single car](./images/14-post-single-car-response.png)

 ### Partial sample request to post multiple cars to the database

+Post cars with IDs 1234 and 5678 to the database.

 ![POST request for multiple cars](./images/15-post-multiple-cars-request.png)